The most delicious sweet potatoes you’ll ever eat. So light and fresh. The lemon zest works wonders. Absolute wonders.

 COOKING TIME (INCLUDES PREPARATION TIME): 1 HOUR

-- After 50 minutes, remove sweet potatoes from oven.
+After 50 minutes, remove sweet potatoes from oven.
 Slice them along the top and remove flesh.
-Add flash to the mixing bowl, and set the skins aside.
+Add flesh to the mixing bowl, and set the skins aside.

 Mix everything together in the bowl, and then refill the sweet potato skins.

 Finish with a scattering of leftover pine nuts, parmesan and basil.
 Squeeze a few drops of lemon over the top, and Bob’s Your Uncle.